Frequently asked questions

 email@example.com, or by calling (360) 412-6163.

 - All single undergraduate students are required to live on campus

 while enrolled for classes at Saint Martin’s University unless they:

-prior to registration for fall or spring semester classes;
+registration for fall or spring semester classes;

 - Are twenty-one years of age or older on or before the last